 Previous step: Creating your first multi-tenant project

-In this step we will connect your tenant to the Mojo project and deploy it to the MT Production environment for your tenant.
+In this step, we will connect your tenant to the Mojo project and deploy it to the MT Production environment for your tenant.

 Connecting your tenant to a project

-By connecting tenants to projects you can control which projects will be deployed into which environments for each tenant.
+By connecting tenants to projects, you can control which projects will be deployed into which environments for each tenant.

 - Navigate to your tenant.

-- Click on the Connect to a project button.
+- Click on the Connect Project button.

-- Select the Mojo project and click on the Enable tenanted deployments for Mojo button which will enable the multi-tenant deployment features for the Mojo project.
+- Select the Mojo project and click on the Enable tenanted deployments for Mojo button, which will enable the multi-tenant deployment features for the Mojo project.
 This will configure the project to allow deployments with or without a tenant, and we will discuss these options later on.

 - Now select the MT Production environment and click the Add connection button.